CommandPost/FCPCafe/docs/learn/workflow.md

 ![](/static/inside-library.png)

-You can learn more about the library structure [here](/developers/librarybundle/).
+You can learn more about the [library structure](/developers/librarybundle/).

 Given this, we recommend splitting up your media into multiple events, rather than putting all your media in a single event powered by a single database.